sicksubroutine/SparkGPT/README.md

 * A chat interface that includes the ability to easily delete individual messages, reset the chat entirely, and download the conversation history to a markdown file.
 * Filename of the markdown file is ChatGPT generated based upon your initial message.
 * Ability to have multiple concurrent chats going at the same time.
 Front page will have a small summary of the ongoing chat as well as the current prompt being used.
+NOTE: Featurelist is old and I'm too lazy in the short term to update it.
+I'll do it eventually.